 Habash tells Bustle, "When we dream of our teeth falling out, it’s another manifestation of worry or fear – usually based in the loss of control.
 When we have no teeth, we feel we can’t “bite” into life.
 It’s a very powerless experience.
 Exploring ways that we can feel more empowered, whether through making decisions that we have been avoiding or creating a positive change, can help shift us from feeling out of control to having volition in our lives."
 Rest assured knowing that your teeth are still in your head.
 And if you're worried about their health, visit your dentist!

 Appearing Naked In Public

 What an annoying dream.
 You're slowly, calmly drifting into a sleep when all of a sudden a staircase appears that's so steep you just have to fall down it, shoot awake and catch your breath all at once.
 Welcome to your next eight hours of sleep!
-According to Dream Dictionary, "Researchers say the average human will dream about falling to his death more than five times in their life."
+According to the site Dream Dictionary, the average person will dream about falling to their demise "more than five times in their life," according to research.
 So, we've all been there.
 Which means that we've all felt like we've lost control over a certain situation.

 Those quick falling dreams in which you jerk yourself awake?
 Those have a name.
 It's called a "hypnagogic jerk" and it's a muscle spasm.
 It happens to most people, stressed or not, but, if you're "suffering from stress, depression, anxiety," you could experience these spasms during REM sleep.